• Best 30lb Reels for Saltwater Fishing

 Buy it on Amazon

-When you need casting ability in the 30lb class — throwing heavy iron, casting swimbaits, or pitching live bait — a spinning reel is the way to go.
-The Saragosa 6000 has the drag power (25+ lbs) and line capacity to handle this class while maintaining the casting advantages of an open spool.
-Waterproof, durable, and field-proven on SoCal boats for years.
+When you need casting ability in the 30lb class (throwing heavy iron, casting swimbaits, pitching live bait), a spinning reel wins.
+The Saragosa 6000 has the drag power (25+ lbs) and line capacity to handle this class while keeping the casting advantages of an open spool.
+Waterproof, durable, and proven on SoCal boats for years.

 Best Premium: Shimano Twin Power SW 6000